Distinguished Diversity Enhancement Awards celebrate and recognize exceptional faculty, staff and students

 As an undergraduate student, researcher and student leader, Radhika is recognized as a trailblazer for inclusion and human rights within healthcare and the Ohio State community.
 She is co-president of the Global Health Initiative and is an advocate for reproductive healthcare access for the local Somali community through her involvement with the Somali Women’s Health Research Project.
 She also tutors underrepresented student populations to help them succeed in chemistry.
 Radhika is known for her passion in advancing comprehensive and inclusive access to healthcare as well as fostering environments of acceptance and respect.

-Paul ReitterPaul Reitter, PhD
+Headshot of Paul ReitterPaul Reitter, PhD

 Professor, Department of Germanic Languages and Literatures, College of Arts and Sciences